The Dungeon Core Assembly

 "No, Otou-sama will choose them.
 It's an honor, you know."

-I don't know this "Father" person, so I don't really understand what makes it such an honor.
-But if I translate it in my head as "receiving freshly-worn socks from your favorite idol," I kind of get it.
-I'm probably the only one who understands that analogy though.
+I don't know this "Father" person, so I can't quite tell whether it's really an honor.
+But when I mentally translate it as "having your favorite idol hand you their freshly removed socks," I feel like I kind of get it.
+I'm surely the only one who'd understand that analogy, though.

 … I wonder if there's something like "divine bedding."
 I'd love to have that.